arthurbrunborg/InkassoMatcher/README.md

 1. The main.py file needs to be run locally on your computer.
 Locate the downloaded ZIP file in your Downloads folder and open it.
 Open the folder inside, locate the main.py file and open it.
 After a few seconds you should see the program on your screen.

-2. Alternatively you can paste the program code in your CMD by writing:
+2. Alternatively you can paste the program code in your Command Prompt by writing:
 ```
 python
 ```